oneness/oneness/README.md

 	-   Tech Stack: Clojure/ClojureScript, PostgreSQL, Kafka, and all things AWS.

 -   **2012/08 - 2017/02:** Runa Inc (Acquired by Staples Inc as Staples Labs)
 	-   Started as a Clojure Engineer.
-Later promoted to Engineering Lead, Engineering Manager and Director of Engineering.
-		Responsible for SLA critical web services such as recommendation system, shipping prediction engine, etc.
+Later promoted to Engineering Lead and Manager responsible for SLA critical web services such as recommendation system, shipping prediction engine, etc.
 	-   Tech Stack: Clojure (with some Java where performance is critical), PostgreSQL/Redis, RabbitMQ (replaced by Kafka), Protobuf, and all things AWS.